limonaluna/firewall-agent-checker/README.md

 .venv\Scripts\Activate.ps1
 ```

-### Install requirements
+#### Install requirements
 ```bash
 pip install -r requirements.txt
 ```

-### Fill out .env variables
+#### Fill out .env variables
+- Create .env file (in the root of the repository)
-Example for .env file is shown in the file "env.example"
+- Example for .env file is shown in the file "env.example"
+- Fill out all environment variables with the required information

+## Security remaks
+- The code in this repository is implemented with a PoC mindset - security best practices were not applied
+- If you want to use this code in production, revisit the following issues:
+    - Switch from key-based authentication to identity-based authentication
+    - Implement Azure resources with private networking integration
+    - Do not run Jupyter notebook locally, but run it on Azure